 It is the responsibility of the students to know and observe all regulations and procedures relating to the contents of this handbook.
 In no case will a regulation be waived or an exception granted because students plead ignorance of, or contend that they were not informed of, the regulations or procedures.
-Questions on regulations and their interpretation should be addressed to the administration of your student's school.
+Questions on regulations and their interpretation should be addressed to the administration of Jersey Community Middle School.